Chonne/voodoo-fullstack-hometask/README.md

 # Voodoo Dashboard - Spending and Revenue

+This app is meant to be used in a development environment.
+It isn't ready for production yet, but could be made so quickly, with a few adjustments to the npm scripts and build process.

 ## Installation

 Accessing the external APIs requires (unversioned) keys.
 You need to initialize them, either with a local unversioned json file or with environment variables.
+Other settings can be overridden in the same manner, such as the server's port number.

 Note: the key for the monetization API should be entered without the expected "Bearer " prefix.